tarantool/doc/doc/reference/reference_lua/msgpack.rst

         msgpack.is_object(mp) -- returns true
         msgpack.is_object({}) -- returns false

+[TBD] -- move this intro phrase upper to the sections of functions that create a msgpack.object or to the intro in the very begining of the page or below to the section dedicated to class msgpack_object

 A MsgPack object has the following methods.
-[TBD] -- leave this intro phrase here or move upper to the functions that create a msgpack.object

 ..  _msgpack-object-methods: